TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Ethical Considerations

-This work presents a reinforcement-learning framework, RL-MTJail, for automatically generating multi-turn jail-break prompts that elicit harmful, toxic, or otherwise policy-violating outputs from large language models.
+This work presents TROJail, an RL framework for automatically generating multi-turn jailbreak prompts that elicit harmful, toxic, or otherwise policy-violating responses from LLMs.
 We recognize that the techniques described herein could be misused to attack production systems or to propagate illegal, hateful, or dangerous content.

-Multi-turn adversarial interaction is already observable in the wild; understanding its dynamics is a prerequisite to building effective defenses.
-Our goal is to (i) quantify the vulnerability frontier, (ii) demonstrate the insufficiency of single-turn robustness metrics, and (iii) catalyze the development of stronger safeguards.
+Multi-turn adversarial interaction is already observable in the wild; understanding its dynamics is a prerequisite to building effective defenses against adaptive adversaries.
+Our goal is to (1) quantify the vulnerability frontier, and (2) catalyze the development of stronger safeguards.
 We explicitly discourage any off-label application of our code or models.